gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-reverse-engineering-and-mathematical-audit-of-vigenere-cisco(reverse-engineering).md

 ---
-title: "Episode 3 exploitation of pokemon red and blue (no_dep no_aslr and no_canary and no_pie)"
+title: "Episode 2: guessing source-code (reverse engineering) of an cryptographic algorithm to break it"
 date: 2024-10-12T23:00:00+02:00
-weight: 3
+weight: 2
 draft: false
 ---